RyanCPeters/Educational_Resources/360/lecture3/ReadMe.md

 Note we will talk a bit more about what innovation looks like when we get into requirements, and discuss the Kano model

 ---
-26 USER AND PRODUCT REQUIREMENTS TO SYSTEM SPECIFICATIONS
+26 USER AND PRODUCT REQUIREMENTS TO SYSTEM SPECIFICATIONS (bulb)
 ---

 ![](../bulb.png)